dvfrancis/craftr/README.md

     </details>

     - Hidden navigation links:
-        - *Base Template*: contains the code for the header and the footer and is used by all pages, which helps reduce duplication of code.
+        - *Base Template* - contains the code for the header and the footer and is used by all pages, which helps reduce duplication of code.
 It is not directly accessible to a website user.
-        - *Details*: shown when a user is on the classes page and clicks the details button.
+        - *Details* - shown when a user is on the classes page and clicks the 'Details' button.
 It contains information specific to a chosen class, which is generated automatically from information stored in the database.
-        - *Account*: shown when a user has created an account, or logs in successfully.
+        - *Account* - shown when a user has created an account, or logs in successfully.
 It allows them to view all of their class enrolments, edit their profile, or delete their account.
-        - *Update Profile*: shown when a user clicks 'Edit' on their account page.
+        - *Update Profile* - shown when a user clicks 'Edit' on their account page.
 They can update any of the information held about them on the site.
-        - *404 Error*: shown when a visitor attempts to access a non-existent page.
+        - *404 Error* - shown when a visitor attempts to access a non-existent page.
 It is not directly accessible to a website user.
-        - *500 Error*: shown when a the web server encounters an problem.
+        - *500 Error* - shown when a the web server encounters an problem.
 It is not directly accessible to a website user.

 - Footer